ExeterBScDTS/vscode-new-java-project/README.md

 ## Summary

-This README gives a very quick step by step guide to creating a new, mostly empty, Java application in Visual Studio Code.
+This README gives a step by step guide to creating a new, mostly empty, Java application in Visual Studio Code.
 There are a few pre-requisites, not least of which is that Visual Studio Code and an appropriate JDK are installed.

 These instructions might not be your best route to getting started with Java in Visual Studio code.
 Consider downloading and building a simple, known working, project first.